Ternary Operator in Python

 Let us consider an example.
 Suppose that we are creating an application that checks if a customer is eligible for a 15% discount at a movie theater.
 If the customer is aged 60 or above, they should be provided a discount; otherwise, no discount should be provided.
 We could use an if-else statement in order to create such a program.

 In the above snippet of code, we have defined some variables as first_num, second_num, and max, specifying them with values like 10, 20, and None.
 We have then used the if-else statement to check which number is more significant.
+And then we have copied the largest number in the max variable.
 At last, we have printed the values for the users.
 As a result, the program evaluated the statements and returned the appropriate output.

 However, as we can observe, the if-else statement consumes multiple lines of code.
 Thus, in order to reduce these lines of code, Python developers adopt a more concise way to write the conditional statement while evaluating a few conditions only, that is, the Ternary Operator in Python.